-By now you've gotten an invitation to move from the Symantec, GeoTrust, Thawte, or RapidSSL console to your new DigiCert® CertCentral.account.
+By now you've received an invitation to move from the Symantec, GeoTrust, Thawte, or RapidSSL console to your new DigiCert® CertCentral account.
 If you haven't received your invitation, talk to your account manager or contact us.

-When you activate your new account, we automatically migrate some data over from your existing account and you'll need to migrate or manually add some data yourself.
+When activating your new account, we automatically migrate some data over from your existing account, and you need to migrate or manually add some data yourself.

-When we migrate data from your existing account, we aren't removing it from your account.
+When we migrate data from your existing account, we aren't removing it.
 Rather, we are copying the information from your existing account and adding it to your new CertCentral account.
-In other words, data migration takes data from your old account and syncs it with your CertCentral account.
+In other words, data migration takes data from your old account and syncronizes it with your CertCentral account.

 Data migration only works one way: old account to CertCentral.
 We don't migrate data from your CertCentral account to your old account.